samkennerly/ec2box/README.md

 - Use AWS [CodeDeploy] to pull from GitHub.

 To deploy automatically when a box is created, edit the [install] script.

-### Do I need to use remote state?

-No, but it's usually safer than keeping local state files on one person's laptop.

 ### Where are the official docs?